ichankellithe/Monitoring-p12/README.md

 npm start

 ## GitHub
-Upload seluruh isi folder ini.
-Jangan upload node_modules atau p12.db.
+Upload seluruh isi folder ini. upload node_modules atau p12.db.

 ## Railway
 Connect this GitHub repository to Railway.
 Railway will use the Dockerfile and PORT.